AggregativeBootstrap#

 n_train_bootstrapsint, default=1

-Number of bootstrap samples to generate from training predictions.
+Number of bootstrap resamples from the training predictions.

 n_test_bootstrapsint, default=1

-Number of bootstrap samples to generate from test predictions.
+Number of bootstrap resamples from the test predictions.

 Random seed for reproducibility.